-- (a) the financial statements and notes set out on pages 23 to 51 and the Remuneration Report on pages 16 to 20, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2021 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards, (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 2. - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- 1. (a) the consolidated financial statements and notes set out on pages 17 to 44 and the Remuneration Report on pages 11 to 15, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2022 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards, and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 2. - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the chief executive officer and chief financial officer for the financial year ended 31 December 2022.

-Signed at Sydney this 30th day of March 2022 in accordance with a resolution of the Board of Directors:
+Signed at Sydney this 24th day of February 2023 in accordance with a resolution of the Board of Directors: